Undergraduate Studies

 Research Methodology for Criminology and Criminal Justice

 The aim of CRIM 3714 is to equip you with fundamental knowledge of the principles and practices of research in Criminology and Criminal Justice.
 This module will assist in the advancement of your understanding of the philosophical foundations of qualitative, quantitative and mixed methods research methodologies through the practical application of these paradigms in the conceptualisation and development of a research project.
-The importance of ethics in the practice of research will be included in this module in order for you to understand the significance of developing research projects that are not only ethically sound but scientifically and empirically valid.
+The importance of ethics in the practice of research will be included in this module for you to understand the significance of developing research projects that are not only ethically sound but scientifically and empirically valid.

 CRIM 3724